spuithori/svelte-ionic-app/README.md

   A showcase app for all Ionic UI elements.
 Supercharged by Svelte and Vite.
 </p>
 <p align="center">
-  With handy tool to see the actual code in all popular frameworks - Svelte, Vue, React, Stencil and even Angular!
+  With handy tool to see the actual code in all popular frameworks - Svelte, Vue, React, Stencil, VanillaJS and even Angular!
 </p>
 <br>
 <p align="center">